1. Development of kittens

 -

-In week 9, the kittens are introduced to the vet - they are thoroughly examined for the first time and are vaccinated against cat flu and distemper.
+In week 9, the kittens are introduced to the veterinarian.
+During this first visit, they undergo a thorough examination and are vaccinated against feline distemper and cat flu.

 -

-From week 10 onwards, the kittens' diet consists almost entirely of solid food; this is supplemented with mother's milk as far as the mother cat allows.
+From week 10, the kittens' diet consists almost entirely of solid food.
+To the extent that the mother cat allows it, this is supplemented with breast milk.

 week 8